slfrnkln/agent-simple/README.md

 ## Getting Started

 First of all both the OEF and Ledger are required to be running locally for the agents to work.
-For Agent 2 you are also required to have the ledger python api installed.
+For Agent 2 and onwards you are also required to have the ledger python api installed.

 You can find information on how to install the OEF [here](https://github.com/fetchai/oef-search-pluto "Install the OEF here!").